 1. SPEED BOX APP (Speedometer Speed Box)

 Okay, I’ll admit it.
-I’m a train junkie and can’t get enough of silly factoids.
-Speedbox lets you know how fast the train is going.
+I’m a train nerd and can’t get enough of silly factoids.
+Speedbox tells you how fast the train is going.
 For example, on the short NYC to Newark run, I’ve clocked the train going 112 mph.
 When we snake through mountain ranges out west, 10-15 mph is the norm.

 I was on the Silver Meteor from NYC to Orlando on the first train south following a hurricane that put the train out of service for four days.
 Most of the route from North Carolina all the way to Orlando, we didn’t go much over 35 mph.
 The tracks were still strewn with twisted tree branches and other scattered debris.
 I slept great that night.